chen0040/keras-image-classifier-web-api/README.md

 # keras-image-classifier-web-api

-Keras image classifier provided as web api
+This provides keras DCNN-based image classifiers codes with flask as the web api server for the image classifiers.